937447974/Blog/IOS/Core Services Layer/WatchConnectivity/WCSession.md

 open func transferCurrentComplicationUserInfo(_ userInfo: [String : Any] = [:]) -> WCSessionUserInfoTransfer
 ```

-##Transferring Data in the Background
+##8 Transferring Data in the Background

 ```swift
 // 传输信息